dive-into-machine-learning/dive-into-machine-learning/README.md

 OK.
 Let's dive deeper.

 Read **["A Few Useful Things to Know about Machine Learning"](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf)** by [Prof. Pedro Domingos](https://homes.cs.washington.edu/~pedrod/).
 It's densely packed with valuable information, but not opaque.

-Take a little time with this one.
-Take notes.
-Don't worry if you don't understand it all yet.
+(Don't worry if you don't understand it all yet.)
+Take some time with this one.

-The whole paper is packed with value, but I want to call out two points:

-- **Data alone is not enough.** This is where science meets art in machine-learning.
-Quoting Domingos: "... the need for knowledge in learning should not be surprising.
-Machine learning is not magic; it can’t get something from nothing.
-What it does is get more from less.
-Programming, like all engineering, is a lot of work: we have to build everything from scratch.
-Learning is more like farming, which lets nature do most of the work.
-Farmers combine seeds with nutrients to grow crops.
-Learners combine knowledge with data to grow programs."
-- **More data can beat a cleverer algorithm.** Listen up, programmers.
-We like cool tools.
-Resist the temptation to reinvent the wheel, or to over-engineer solutions.
-Your starting point is to [Do the Simplest Thing that Could _Possibly_ Work](http://www.artima.com/intv/simplest3.html).
-Quoting Domingos: "Suppose you’ve constructed the best set of features you can, but the classifiers you’re getting are still not accurate enough.
-What can you do now?
-There are two main choices: design a better learning algorithm, or gather more data. [...]
-As a rule of thumb, a dumb algorithm with lots and lots of data beats a clever one with modest amounts of it.
-(After all, machine learning is all about letting data do the heavy lifting.)"

-When you work on a real Machine Learning problem, you should focus your efforts on your **domain knowledge** and **data** before optimizing your choice of algorithms.
-Prefer to do simple things until you _have_ to increase complexity.
-You should not rush into neural networks because you think they're cool.
-To improve your model, **get more data.** Then use your knowledge of the problem to [explore and process](https://www.thetalkingmachines.com/episodes/software-and-statistics-machine-learning) the data.
-You should only optimize the choice of algorithms after you have gathered enough data, and you've processed it well.

 ## Jargon note